Azure/azure-osconfig/src/adapters/mc/README.md

 Then save.

 #### 7.1.3.
-Asigning the new policy
+Assigning the new policy

-Next, the new policy needs to be asigned.
-Go to Azure Portal | Policy | Definitions and asign the policy:
+Next, the new policy needs to be assigned.
+Go to Azure Portal | Policy | Definitions and assign the policy:
 1. Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
 1. Select `Include Arc connected machines` and uncheck the uncheck the `Only show parameters` box.
 1. Enter the desired values for the policy parameters: `ComponentName`, `ReportedObjectName`, `DesiredObjectName`, `DesiredObjectValue`, etc.